dwyl/home/README.md

 but none had availability to help us. 🤦‍♀️ <br />
-We have made _modest_ progress on the exterior with the help of day labourers, but in construction, anything that is not _finished_ is still a building site ... 🏗️
+We have made _modest_ progress on the exterior with the help of day labourers, 👷<br />
+but in construction,
+anything that is not _finished_ is still a building site ... 🏗️